kyma-project/kyma/docs/kyma/05-01-overview.md

 ### Components

-One of the installation artifacts is the Kyma-Installer image that bundles the Installer executable with all component charts located in the `kyma/resources` folder and corresponding to some Kyma version.
+One of the released artifacts is the Kyma-Installer image that combines the Installer executable with charts for all components available in the release.
-Both cluster and local installation files contain a full list of these component names and their Namespaces.
+The Kyma-Installer can install only the components contained in it's image.
+**Installation** Custom Resource specifies which components of all available ones should be actually installed.
 Components that are not an integral part of the default Kyma Lite package are commented out with a hash character (#).
 It means that the Installer skips them during installation.
 You can customize component installation files by:
 - Uncommenting component entries to enable a component installation.